 In Our View: The Grand Challenge

-Fifteen of this year’s Power Listers answer one crucial question: what is the single biggest issue facing analytical science in 2021 – and beyond?
+Twelve of this year’s Power Listers answer one crucial question: what is the biggest challenge facing analytical science in 2023 – and beyond?

 | 7 min read | Discussion

 Scott McLuckey: There is a lack of recognition of measurement science at the molecular level as an intellectual pursuit in its own right.
 Progress in all of the molecular sciences obviously requires measurements, but the prevailing view among both scientists (outside of analytical chemistry) and funding agencies is that the measurement already serves the need.